appliedgeometry/poissongeometry/README.md

 # `PoissonGeometry`
-A Python class for (local) Poisson-Nijenhuis calculus on Poisson manifolds:
+A Python module for (local) Poisson-Nijenhuis calculus on Poisson manifolds, with the following functions:

 | **poisson_bracket**       | **hamiltonian_vf**            | **lichnerowicz_poisson_operator** |
 |:-------------------------:|:-----------------------------:|:---------------------------------:|